orgball2608/gorge/README.md

 | `WithLogger(*slog.Logger)`   | Integrates your application's logger to monitor cache activity.                                   | `gorge.WithLogger(myLogger)`                    |
 | `WithCacheReadDisabled(b)`   | Disables reading from the cache, always calling `fn()` directly.
 Useful when Redis is down.       | `gorge.WithCacheReadDisabled(true)`             |

+### A Note on TTL

+It's important to understand how `gorge` handles the `ttl` parameter in the `Fetch` function:

+- **TTL is set on cache miss**: The `ttl` is only applied to the L2 cache (Redis) when there is a cache miss and the data is fetched from your source function (`fn`).
+- **TTL is NOT updated on cache hit**: When data is retrieved from the cache (L1 or L2), its existing expiration time is not modified.
+If you call `Fetch` with a new `ttl` for an existing key, it will not update the key's TTL in Redis.

+This design is intentional to minimize Redis commands on cache hits.
+If you need to update the TTL on every access, you would typically handle that logic in your application layer by explicitly deleting and re-fetching the key.

 ## 📊 Benchmarks

 Benchmarks were run on a local machine.
 To run them yourself, use the command `go test -bench=.` in the `gorge` directory.